-If you’ve seen the Jackie Chan documentary known as My Story, you will remember there was a segment involving a picture of his body with indications of what he had injured and for what film.
+If you’ve seen Jackie Chan: My Story (1998), you will remember that there was a segment involving a picture of his body with indications of what he had injured and for what film.
 I won’t bother with the animation aspect, but I will adopt the formatting of the information…

 Movie: Devil Hunters.

 Stunt: Jumping out of a building as it explodes.
 June 1989.

 Injury: 25% of her body was burnt and required months of therapy.
 Both her hands and her back were left with scars.